Lyapunov Functions can Exactly Quantify Rate Performance of Nonlinear Differential Equations: INTRODUCTION

-Having defined rate (and gain) performance, and having equivalently characterized this performance using Lyapunov conditions, we then use SOS to obtain tight bounds on performance.
-At this point, because we are optimizing over polynomials, we fix $\alpha=\norm{x}^{2r}$ for $r \in \N$.
-For exponential rate performance, the SOS conditions are relatively easy: we require $V$ and $(-\nabla V(x)^Tf(x)-k V(x))$ to be SOS and use a standard Positivstellensatz extension for rates on a semialgebraic domain.
+Having defined rate (and gain) performance, and having equivalently characterized this performance using Lyapunov conditions, in Section~\ref{sec:SOS_tests}, we tighten these conditions to SOS constraints.
+For exponential rate performance, the SOS constraints are relatively easy: we require $V$ and $(-\nabla V(x)^Tf(x)-k V(x))$ to be SOS and use a standard Positivstellensatz extension for rates on a semialgebraic domain.
 For rational and finite-time stability, however, we must slightly manipulate the Lyapunov conditions in order to test them using SOS.